Cedar Ridge Raiders Invitational

 But, set up a speech drop.
 It's 2024, there is no need to fight school emails for email chains. share your cases, move things forward.

 Experience in PF, CX and LD.
-I was an LD/CX debater in high school.
+I was an LD/CX debater in high school. (mostly LARPing/K in LD)

 I try to run as close to a tab judge as I can, I'm willing to judge anything you run I just ask for justification in the round for why I should care about debating for it.
+Don't just read a trick in the constructive and drop it and expect me to flow it. extend that stuff and make it a voting issue.

 I'm fine with speed, I'm fine with theory and I'm fine with progressive arguments.

-Congress: I can't think of anything I hate more than everybody giving a speech on a bill in a congress speech.
+Congress: I can't think of anything I hate more than everybody giving a speech on a single bill in a congress speech.
 Rehashing only goes so far, I don't need 5 crystallization speeches.

 MOVE THE PREVIOUS QUESTION.
 My points for speeches tend to go down the more an argument goes on and the more rehash we get.
 Forget equity, move the round forward and you'll be my favorite.
 If you're the 7th person to give me an argument and add nothing new....I don't care how good the speech is, my brain will be off.